testcontainers/testcontainers-node/README.md

       - 5432
 ```

-You can start and stop the environment, and interact with its containers.
+You can start and stop the environment, and interact with its containers:

 ```javascript
 const path = require("path");